applitools/tutorial-selenium-ruby-ultrafastgrid/README.md

 # Steps to run this example

 1. Git clone this repo
-    * `git clone git@github.com:applitools/tutorial-selenium-ruby-visualgrid.git`
+    * `git clone git@github.com:applitools/tutorial-selenium-ruby-ultrafastgrid.git`
-2. Open the folder `tutorial-selenium-ruby-visualgrid`
+2. Open the folder `tutorial-selenium-ruby-ultrafastgrid`
 3. Run command `gem install bundler && bundle install`.
 This will install necessary ruby gems and dependencies
 4. Obtain your API_KEY:
     * Login to Applitools > Click on the Person icon > My API Key